-Local vs Conventional vs Organic - What to buy?
+Local, Conventional or Organic - What to buy?

 Short answer: The health benefits of eating more plant based whole foods such as fruits, vegetables and whole grains - organic or conventional - far outweigh the risk associated with chemicals and heavy metal exposure from conventional farming practices.
 If money is tight buy locally grown conventional produce if available, if not buy conventional produce or whatever is cheaper.